 It might sound a little dull and boring to start with, but once the kids settle down into it, you’ll find that it keeps them quiet and content for ages!
 Luckily, you don’t need to bother with expensive colouring books that are difficult to share, you can print off some colouring pages from the internet – click here for the latest printer ink prices – dig out all those old crayons and felt tips and let their imagination run wild.
 Colouring isn’t just good for their creativity, but also for their motor skills and the level of concentration it requires is likened to meditation!
 So, you can join in too!

 Who doesn’t love curling up with a good book?
 And if they get to sit on your lap and snuggle into you, they’ll enjoy it even more.
 If you have more than one little one, get them to choose a short story each and read them in turn.
 Just remember to take your time, let them explore the illustrations and guess what might happen next.
-This is a wonderful comprehension exercise which will encourage their own reading skills.
+This is a wonderful comprehension exercise that will encourage their own reading skills.

 Do some kid yoga